RaviiAithal/emmetra_assignment/Assignment 1/README.md

 ---

-## Combinations and Recorder Observations
+## Combinations and Recorded Observations

 This tool allows users to generate outputs with various stage combinations for comparison.
 - Demosaic + Gamma Correction